suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 3. The third integer is the patch version.
 This is typically reserved for bug fixes.
 4. The fourth integer is the build number.

-According to {{semver}}, the build number should be ignored, however  This complicates the processing model.
+According to {{semver}}, the build number should be ignored, however this complicates the processing model.

 A pre-release indicator may be inserted anywhere in the list, except at element 0.
 The pre-release indicator is encoded as: